-Delhi election result: AAP leader Manish Sisodia trails BJP candidate in Jangpura
+Delhi election result: AAP’s Manish Sisodia concedes defeat to BJP candidate in Jangpura

 He was granted bail by the Supreme Court in August.

 The BJP was leading the Aam Aadmi Party in the national capital.
-As of 11.20 am, the Hindutva party was ahead in 42 seats and the AAP was leading in 28 constituencies.
+As of 3.10 pm, the Hindutva party had won or was ahead in 47 seats and the AAP in 23 constituencies.

 The halfway mark for the 70-member Delhi Assembly in 36 seats.

-Also read: Welfare vs freebies: As Delhi votes, which party’s manifesto offers long-term transformation?
+- Welfare vs freebies: As Delhi votes, which party’s manifesto offers long-term transformation?

+- Anger against AAP is palpable in Delhi’s slums.
+Is it enough to cost the party the election?